Flone-dnb/FBugReporter/README.md

 # Try It Out

 Windows users can find built versions of FBugReporter in the [releases](https://github.com/Flone-dnb/FBugReporter/releases) section (with `*_Build.zip` suffix).
 This archive contains an example Godot project with FBugReporter already integrated, using this example you can send reports.
-In order to receive reports this archive also has `monitor.exe` (that will start the `server.exe`) that you need to start in order to receive reports.
-To view received reports you can use `client.exe` but it requires an account which you can create after starting the `monitor.exe` using the `database_manager.exe` (type `add-user *your name*` to create an account).
+In order to receive reports this archive also has `server_monitor.exe` (that will start the `server.exe`) that you need to start in order to receive reports.
+To view received reports you can use `client.exe` but it requires an account which you can create after starting the `server_monitor.exe` using the `database_manager.exe` (type `add-user *your name*` to create an account).

 The usual workflow goes like this:

-- Start the `monitor.exe`, it will start the `server.exe` and will restart it if it crashed (thus we should start `monitor.exe` instead of explicitly starting the `server.exe`).
+- Start the `server_monitor.exe`, it will start the `server.exe` and will restart it if it crashed (thus we should start `server_monitor.exe` instead of explicitly starting the `server.exe`).
-- After `monitor.exe` was started, run `database_manager.exe` and type command `add-user *your name*` to add a new user (for example: `add-user john`), you will receive new user's password, copy it somewhere.
+- After `server_monitor.exe` was started, run `database_manager.exe` and type command `add-user *your name*` to add a new user (for example: `add-user john`), you will receive new user's password, copy it somewhere.
-- Run `client.exe` (`monitor.exe` needs to be running), in order to login you need to enter server's IP and port.
+- Run `client.exe` (`server_monitor.exe` needs to be running), in order to login you need to enter server's IP and port.
 For local usage put `localhost` as IP.
-For port look for `server_config.ini` (that will be generated once the `monitor.exe` is started), look at `port_for_clients` line that will contain the port you need to use.
+For port look for `server_config.ini` (that will be generated once the `server_monitor.exe` is started), look at `port_for_clients` line that will contain the port you need to use.
 Now login using the specified earlier name and the password you received, after this you will change the password and setup OTP.
 After everything is done you will see received reports.
-- To generate new reports, open Godot project with FBugReporter integrated (build version from `releases` already has a project with FBugReporter integrated) and send a report (while `monitor.exe` is running).
+- To generate new reports, open Godot project with FBugReporter integrated (build version from `releases` already has a project with FBugReporter integrated) and send a report (while `server_monitor.exe` is running).
 You can then see new reports in `client.exe` (if you don't see new reports, use `Refresh Report List` button).

 # How to Install